Excise duty on energy

 Further information on the disclosure and reporting of data relating to government support is available in our legal guidance section.

-Primary agricultural production (legal guidance, in Swedish) External link.
+Primary agricultural production (Legal guidance, in Swedish)

 According to EU regulations, as a provider of government support, the Swedish Tax Agency must provide details of recipients of a certain amount of government support for public disclosure.
 These details are disclosed on the European Commission’s website.